For the Cantonese version, please check here

 server aws-haproxy aws-ip-address-here:8000 send-proxy

-By connecting to the Taiwan HAProxy, anyone will be reverse-proxied to the AWS HAProxy and then connected to the game server.
-By controlling the number of HAProxy instances and the backend targets, you can preserve the original IP and have control over routing.
+By connecting to the Taiwan HAProxy, clients are reverse-proxied to the AWS HAProxy and then connected to the game server.
+By controlling the HAProxy instances and backend targets, we can preserve the original IP while maintaining routing control.

-Conclusion: The PROXY protocol, as a technology for preserving the source IP in proxies, has fewer limitations compared to the traditional TPROXY technique.
-However, it seems that support for PROXY protocol beyond the HTTP proxy level is still lacking, especially considering that AWS ELB already supports it (supported list).
+The PROXY protocol, as a technology for preserving source IP information in proxies, has fewer limitations compared to traditional TPROXY techniques.
+However, support for the PROXY protocol beyond HTTP proxies remains limited, despite AWS ELB already supporting it.

-The above solution using Docker with HAProxy to support the PROXY protocol aims to help everyone in environments other than web servers to easily benefit from the advantages of the PROXY protocol.
+The solution described above using Docker with HAProxy aims to help teams working with non-web server environments easily benefit from the advantages of the PROXY protocol.